Bug Herding Explained

 The title and text of the card are searchable, but sometimes we need additional keywords.
 We usually mention them at the bottom, after a separator.
 This is useful if there are many ways to refer to a problem.

 Once you've created a card, it's always a good idea to try to search for it yourself.
-Imagine that you've just met a user with this issue and are looking for info on Trello.
+Imagine that you've just met a user with this issue and are looking for info on the Bug Platform.
 What will you type in?

 - This may give you ideas for additional keywords.